Granite Bay Staging Area (Folsom Lake State Recreation Area)

 Other info: This is a large recreational area which not only has trails for riding, hiking and biking but also offers non horse camping, boating, fishing and swimming.

-Fees: $12 day use (there is a yearly pass you can purchase , the Poppy pass is $125 for a year.
+Fees: $12 day use, $15 on the weekend (there is a yearly pass you can purchase , the Poppy pass is $125 for a year.
 The passes will work at many of the State parks - each type of pass comes with a list when purchased.
 Passes can be purchased at a state park ranger office or on line and are good for 1 year from month of purchase .)

 See “trail pictures” tab located to the left of this page for photos and more information.